ryanjnacht/iot-api/README.md

 Access keys should be limited to specific devices and/or workflows.
 Admin access keys can enumerate all resources, modify rules, and create new access keys.

 Granting access to a workflow is not mutually inclusive of granting access to the workflow's devices; a workflow does not require an access key to also have access to its devices in order to run.
+In this way, you can have an access key for a workflow that turns on a light, but that same access key cannot be used to directly interface with the same light and turn it off.

+To reset (clear) the access keys, set the `RESET_AUTH` env var to 1 at startup.
+All access keys will be cleared and a new admin access key printed to standard output.

 ## Build & Deploy